Jodi shared her Insects Class plans (K-3rd) with us last week.

 We played a firefly game using small flashlights and a dark room to show the differences between a male and a female firefly’s sequence.
 I gave each of the kids sequence cards and they had to copy that sequence with their flashlight and find the person in the room with the same sequence.

 We tried to find out how easy it is for a butterfly to break out of a chrysalis by wrapping each other up in toilet paper.
 We also talked about the differences between a butterfly and a moth by using a Venn Diagram.

-I purchased 6 rubber grasshoppers from a science catalog for the kids to look at, measure and analyze during our study of hoppers.
-We determined the gender of the grasshopper by the presence of an ovipositor, looked at the different mouth parts, measured the length of the hind legs and looked for the presence of spiracles.
+I purchased six rubber grasshoppers from a science catalog for the kids to look at, measure and analyze during our study of grasshoppers.
+We determined the gender of the grasshopper by the presence of an ovipositor, looked at the different mouth parts, measured the length of the hind legs, and looked for the presence of spiracles.

 During our ant week, we took different types of food outside as an “ant restaurant” and watched for ants to come dine with us.
 We used cheese, fruit, peanut butter and crackers to see if ants prefer a certain type of food.

-When we studies bees, we melted beeswax a bought online and small glass bowls to make beeswax candles.
-They used the extra beeswax nuggets to mold with their hands to form a sculpture of their choice.
+When we studies bees, we melted beeswax that I purchased online and used small glass bowls to make beeswax candles.
+The students used the extra beeswax nuggets to mold with their hands to form a sculpture of their choice.

 Disease Carrying Insects

-For our last week, we discussed disease carrying insects – ticks that carry lyme disease, mosquitoes that carry malaria and fleas that spread the bubonic plaque in the 19th century.
-Since this subject was not a “fun class”, I made these kids neat snacks the resembled the different insects we had studied.
+For our last week, we discussed disease carrying insects – ticks that carry Lyme disease, mosquitoes that carry malaria and fleas that spread the Bubonic plaque in the 19th century.
+Since this subject was not a “fun class,” I made these kids fun snacks that resembled the different insects we had studied.